zlee1/ClimateProtection/README.md

 - Share of Global CO<sub>2</sub> Emissions
 - Percent Growth of CO<sub>2</sub> Emissions
 - Primary Source of CO<sub>2</sub> Emissions
+- Share of Energy Consumption from Renewable Sources
+- Energy Consumption per Capita
+- Share of Energy Consumption from Nuclear Power
+- Share of Energy Consumption from Hydropower
+- Share of Energy Consumption from Solar Power
+- Share of Energy Consumption from Wind Power
+- Share of Energy Consumption from Biofuel
+- Share of Energy Consumption from Other Renewables

 ## Example Maps
 Climate Change Protection Index